bbjoverbeek/Error_Group_name_not_found/extra_application_readme.md

 Longer movies generally have more scene description lines.
 To remove this advantage we devide the scene description line ('N') by the scene boundary ('S').

+Some Romcoms do not have scene descriptions.
+The Addams familly script has 2 scene boundaries and 7 scene descriptions.
+While mission impossible has 267 scene boundaries and 1453 scene descriptions.